fermarsan/aixt/README.md

 # Aixt Project

 Aixt is a programming framework for microcontrollers which uses a modern language syntax and is focused on low-resource devices.
-This project is composed by 3 main componentes:
+This project is composed by 3 main components:

 - The **Aixt** programing language based on the [_V language_](https://vlang.io/) syntax.
 - The **Aixt to C Transpiler**, which translate de **Aixt** source code to _C_, for the expecific native _C_ compiler of each microcontroller.